Social Security Calculator

 Retirement Benefits While Working

-Receiving retirement benefits while working is possible, but there are key rules to take note of.
+Receiving SS retirement benefits while working is possible, but there are key rules to take note of.
 Workers that are younger than their FRA that also make more than a yearly earnings limit set by the SSA will have their benefits reduced.
 For every $2 earned above an annual limit, $1 is deducted from retirement benefits.
-However, as soon as FRA is reached, reduction of benefits will stop, no matter how much is earned.
+However, as soon as FRA is reached, the reduction of benefits will stop, no matter how much is earned.

 When to Apply for Social Security Retirement Benefits